-25 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
+28 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
 Must the criteria for selection be published?

 Following the judgment of the CJEU in Metro v Commission, and pursuant to the obligation imposed on the OFT and the UK courts under section 60 of the CA, selective distribution systems will fall outside the chapter I prohibition where distributors are selected on objective criteria of a purely qualitative nature.
-In order to fall outside article 101(1): the contract products must be of a kind necessitating selective distribution (eg, technically complex products where after-sales service is of paramount importance and products where brand image is of particular importance); the criteria by which buyers are selected must be objective; and the restrictions imposed must not go beyond that which is necessary to protect the quality and image of the product in question.
+In order to fall outside the chapter I prohibition: the contract products must be of a kind necessitating selective distribution (eg, technically complex products where after-sales service is of paramount importance); the criteria by which buyers are selected must be objective; and the restrictions imposed must not go beyond that which is necessary to protect the quality and image of the product in question.

 Where selective distribution systems do not satisfy the above criteria, they will fall within the chapter I prohibition but may nonetheless benefit from a safe harbour (irrespective of the nature of the goods or any quantitative limits) under the De Minimis Notice or the Vertical Block Exemption, provided they do not incorporate certain further restraints.
-In particular, such systems may benefit from exemption under the Vertical Block Exemption provided that: resale prices are not fixed; there are no restrictions on active or passive sales to end-users; and there are no restrictions on cross-supplies among members of the system.
-Separately, the EU Vertical Guidelines suggest that members of a selective distribution system must not be prevented from generating sales via the internet.
+In particular, such systems may benefit from exemption under the Vertical Block Exemption provided that: resale prices are not fixed; there are no restrictions on active or passive sales to end-users; and there are no restrictions on crosssupplies among members of the system.
+Separately, the EU Vertical Guidelines suggest that members of a selective distribution system must not be dissuaded from generating sales via the internet, for example by the imposition of obligations in relation to online sales that are not equivalent to the obligations imposed in relation to sales from a bricks-and-mortar shop.
 In addition, where selective distribution systems incorporate obligations on members not to stock the products of an identified competitor of the supplier, this particular obligation itself may be unenforceable.
-However, this last restriction should not impact on the ability of the system overall to benefit from the safe harbour.
+However, this last restriction should not affect the possibility of the system overall benefiting from the safe harbour.

-Certain restrictions frequently incorporated into selective distribution systems are expressly permitted, including the restriction of active or passive sales to non-members of the network.
+Certain restrictions frequently incorporated into selective distribution systems are expressly permitted, including the restriction of active or passive sales to non-members of the network within a territory reserved by the supplier to operate that selective distribution system (ie, where the system is currently operated or where the supplier does not yet sell the contract products).

-Insofar as concerns publication of selection criteria and rights to challenge supplier decisions on acceptance into, or rejection from, selective distribution networks, the UK rules follow those applicable at the EU level (see EU chapter).
-Note, however, that the Restriction on Agreements and Conduct (Specified Domestic Electrical Goods) Order 1998 mandates, in certain circumstances (eg, if the supplier refuses to supply a buyer), the provision to interested buyers of a supplier's criteria for selecting buyers.
+In so far as concerns publication of selection criteria and rights to challenge supplier decisions on acceptance into, or rejection from, selective distribution networks, the UK rules follow those applicable at the EU level (see European Union chapter).

-26 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
+29 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
 If so, which types of product and why?

-According to the CJEU's judgment in Metro v Commission, and pursuant to the obligation imposed on the OFT and the UK courts under section 60 of the CA, in purely qualitative selective distribution systems, restrictions may fall outside the prohibition in article 101(1) where the contract products necessitate after-sales service or where brand image is of particular importance.
+According to the CJEU's judgment in Metro v Commission, and pursuant to the obligation imposed on the OFT and the UK courts under section 60 of the CA, in purely qualitative selective distribution systems, restrictions may fall outside the chapter I prohibition, inter alia, where the contract products necessitate after-sales service.
 In addition, the EU Vertical Guidelines provide that the nature of the contract products may be relevant to the assessment of efficiencies under article 101(3), to be considered where selective distribution systems fall within the prohibition under article 101(1).
-In particular, the Commission notes that efficiency arguments under article 101(3) may be stronger in relation to new or complex products or products whose qualities are difficult to judge either before, or (in the case of 'credence' products) immediately after consumption.
+In particular, the Commission notes that efficiency arguments under article 101(3) may be stronger in relation to new or complex products or products whose qualities are difficult to judge either before, or (in the case of 'experience' products) immediately after consumption.